 So here it is… the segment that may have you consider passing out non-food items on Halloween even if food allergies weren’t an issue.
 I am sure we can all agree that the colors of our world are beautiful.
 No matter where we see them, in nature, clothes, or food, colors are everywhere and we each have our favorites.

 This week, I am focusing on the colors of Halloween candy – Red 40, Yellow 5, Yellow 6, Blue1, and Blue 2.
 Like other food manufacturers, candy companies use these synthetic food dyes for many reasons, but basically, they are used to make the candy more attractive to the consumer.
-The FDA assures the American citizens that all color additives currently in the US food supply are safe; however, there are plenty of organizations that will argue otherwise, particularly the Center for Science in the Public Interest (CSPI).
+The FDA assures the American citizens that all color additives currently in the US food supply are safe; however, there are plenty of organizations that will argue otherwise, particularly the Center for Science in the Public Interest (CSPI) – there are even people who have a food dye allergy, so it makes you wonder how safe it actually is.
 There is a lot of information out there so, I will present to you some basic facts that can help you decide what to do in terms of synthetic food colorings and your diet.
 Limit?
 Avoid?
 Consume?
 My own personal opinion, is to keep all the foods you and your family eat as natural as possible and as unprocessed as possible… as often as possible.
 You can find these food colorings, and others, as ingredients of nearly all processed foods.
 If you limit your processed foods, you will, as a result, limit artificial food coloring.

 Okay, so here we go….